personal with the flexibility to make your bike holiday special

-This charged service is available for those staying at our Kirkcudbright Hub or on custom tours.
+This charged service is available for those staying at our Kirkcudbright Hub or Castles & Coast or by arrangement.

 We will give you detailed maps showing your route turn by turn along with instructions.
 If you have a smartphone, we provide a free app and gps files of your route so you know where you are and where you are going.
 We can also provide gps files for your Garmin or similar device.

 You could extend the South Coast 200 to a 400 or even 500 mile route.
 The Galloway Highlands Tour and Magic Stewartry Tour can be customised or run back to back.
 We have thousands of miles of quiet roads for you to explore in Dumfries and Galloway or beyond.
 Just ask us to put a plan together.